Didas-git/Nekdis/README.md

 - [#141 (Feature: "in" query clause functionality)](https://github.com/redis/redis-om-node/issues/141)
   - Same as issue #44
 - [#184 (Set a Global Prefix in Node Om)](https://github.com/redis/redis-om-node/issues/184)

+## Benchmarks

+There were a lot of benchmarks made this past week and they can be found [here](./BENCHRESULTS.md)